OrchardCMS/OrchardDoc/Documentation/Managing-widgets.markdown

     (not authenticated and url("~/about")) or authenticated

-To allow multiple URL values, you can use the () syntax:
+To allow multiple URL values, you can use the following syntax:

     url("~/foo") or url("~/bar")